genericaylo/submission/README.md

 ```

-The above plan suggest that the document will be signed using a public key exchanged by email and then symmetrically encrypted, with key exchanged over a phonecall, before it is sent over by email for decryption and verification.
+The above plan suggest that the document will be signed using a public key exchanged by email and then symmetrically encrypted, with key exchanged over a phone call, before it is sent over by email for decryption and verification.

 One may doubt however that this is the most convenient way of doing it.
-Indeed the specification does not have a fine-tuned cost scheme at this point that would catch that since assymetric encryption software has been installed, encryption may as well be assymetric, saving a phone call.
-Even then, though, the anaysts can simply artificially disallow symmetric encryption, e.g. through an ad-hoc precondition or assumptions such as:
+Indeed the specification does not have a fine-tuned cost scheme at this point that would catch that since asymmetric encryption software has been installed, encryption may as well be asymmetric, saving a phone call.
+Even then, though, the analysts can simply artificially disallow symmetric encryption, e.g. through an ad-hoc precondition or assumptions such as:

 ```lisp
 		; ++++++++++++++++++++++++++++++++++++++++++++++